YouthWork teams up with City Girls Farm to tackle invasive species at Sleeping Bear

 “They all want to stay with the goats,” Watson said of the YouthWork volunteers.
 “They’re all bummed when they get switched back to the other projects that we have.”

-Amy McIntyre, owner of City Girls Farm, has moved her pack of 19 goats from her farm in Pontiac to the Sleep Bear Dunes National Lakeshore to work with YouthWork volunteers and take on invasive species in the area, such as the Autumn Olive.
+Amy McIntyre, owner of City Girls Farm, has moved her pack of 19 goats from her farm in Pontiac to the Sleeping Bear Dunes National Lakeshore to work with YouthWork volunteers and take on invasive species in the area, such as the autumn olive.
 The goats will graze in that area until September.

 Goats are great for conservation grazing because they have two sets of grinding teeth and a four chambered stomach and they spit up cud and rechew, so there are no seeds left in their manure and the plants do not have a chance to regrow.